EENCloud/EEN-CLI-Public/README.md

 A folder ID can be extracted from its URL.
 For example, the folder ID in the URL https://drive.google.com/drive/folders/ABCDE12345 is `ABCDE12345`.

-#### Grant Editor permission to access google drive folder
+#### Grant Editor permission to access the Google Drive folder

-Grant permission to your client email in your google drive folder.
+Grant permission to your client email in your Google Drive folder.
-Client email is the email that you get while initializing the project in google cloud console.
+Client email is the email that you get while initializing the project in the Google Cloud console.

 ### IMPORTANT: